wp-plugins/sumome/Readme.txt

 >SumoMe provides free tools you need to grow your WordPress site.
 This plugin will make it easy for your readers to join your email list, share your articles and optimize with analytics.
 The free tools include:
 >
->List Builder will let you create a fancy lightbox popover to [build email subscriptions](http://sumome.com/) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others);
+>List Builder will let you create a fancy lightbox pop up to [build email subscriptions](http://sumome.com/?src=wordpress) (for MailChimp, Aweber, GetResponse, MyEmma, ActiveCampaign, Infusionsoft, HubSpot, Feedblitz, Ontraport, Klaviyo, Constant Contact, Mad Mimi, Vero, Zapier, Pardot, or others).
 >
->Share makes it insanely easy for people to share on mobile or web all of your great content;
+>Share makes it insanely easy for people to share on mobile or web all of your great content.
 >
->Heat Maps help you see where people are clicking (or not) on your website;
+>Heat Maps help you see where people are clicking (or not) on your website.
 >
->Highlighter makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium);
+>Highlighter makes it easy to click to tweet about your article by selecting popular parts of your writing (like Kindle and Medium).
 >
->Image Sharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter;
+>Image Sharer makes it stupid simple to share your images (with a link to your post) on Pinterest, Facebook and Twitter.
 >
->And even more great free tools in our Sumo Store;
+>And even more great free tools in our Sumo Store.

 Now, people will find your blog, read your article, share your article on Twitter/Facebook/Pinterest, and subscribe via email to your email newsletter.